 WHERE c1 = c2 AND c2 = 4;

-The NO_REPLACE_CONST hint prevents constant propagation query rewriting to avoid unnecessary rewriting in certain scenarios.
-The REPLACE_CONST hint is the reverse operation of this hint.
+The NO_REPLACE_CONST hint disables constant propagation query rewrite to prevent unnecessary rewriting in certain scenarios.
+Its opposite is the REPLACE_CONST hint.

 Syntax